Why CCAPP Credentialing?

 We are here to help!
 We have put together a comprehensive frequently asked questions (FAQ) section with you in mind, ensuring utmost clarity and assistance.

 Transfer your credentials from CAADE (ACCBC) or CADTP to CCAPP and receive a certificate equivalent to your current certification.
-If you expire between June 1, 2023, and January 1, 2024, you will get your first renewal absolutely free!
+After your transfer, you will get your first renewal absolutely free!

 The above link opens a new application in Certemy (Cert-eh-mee), our application processing system.
 If you already have a Certemy account, do not create a new one, simply log in.